nosana-ci/docs.nosana.io/docs/tokens/nft.md

 | `19.1%` | Emoji                   |
 | `23.2%` | NOS                     |

+@tab Status
-### Logo
+### Status

-Different logos can be found on burner phones.
+The Nosana Pipelines are always visible on the burner phone interface.
+A number of 7 attributes are defined in this layer.

 | Rarity  | Attribute               |
 |---------|-------------------------|